tracel-ai/burn/burn-book/src/guide/model.md

 The first step is to create a project and add the different Burn dependencies.
 In a `Cargo.toml` file, add the `burn`, `burn-wgpu`, `burn-dataset`, `burn-autodiff` and `burn-train`.
-Note that the `serde` dependancy is necessary for serialization and is mandatory for the time being.
+Note that the `serde` dependency is necessary for serialization and is mandatory for the time being.

 ```toml
 [package]